 The minimum age for taking out life insurance is two and the maximum age is 65.
 The minimum age for joint cover is 15 and the maximum age 65.
 Single-person insurance cover ends once the insured person has died or at the end of the insurance period when they turn 70.
 Joint cover ends if either of the insured persons dies or turns 70, after which the insurance continues as single-person cover.

 Life insurance payouts are subject to either inheritance tax or capital gains tax, depending on whether or not the beneficiary is a next of kin.

 Life insurance is issued on the basis of a health declaration.
 When applying for life insurance, you must fill out a health declaration form asking for basic details about your health.
 You can easily fill out the health declaration online while applying for life insurance.
 Please note that the insurance policy will not enter into force until you have filled out the health declaration.
 For joint cover, both insured persons need to fill out health declarations.

 Life insurance can be granted even if the insured is not in a perfect state of health; the granting decision is always based on the health declaration.

 It is important that you do not terminate any existing life insurance policies until you have received a decision that a new policy has been granted.

 When applying for life insurance, you can designate a beneficiary to whom the benefit will be paid in the event of your death.
 You can make changes to the beneficiary clause of your life insurance policy at any time by informing the insurance company in writing.

 The easiest way to add or change a beneficiary clause is through the My policies section of the op.fi service.
 Alternatively, you can add a beneficiary clause by filling in the Beneficiary clause form.

+Life insurance pays compensation to the beneficiary if the insured dies during the validity of the insurance.
 Here you can find the instructions and forms for applying for life insurance compensation.